island-is/island.is/infra/src/dsl/README.md

-## Maintainer's Guide for the Configuration DSL
+## Maintainer's Guide for Configuration DSL

 ### Purpose

-To ensure seamless and error-free connectivity between our code and the execution environment, we created a Domain-Specific Language (DSL) that allows developers to define the expected configuration of services expressively.
-This DSL is designed to enforce our conventions and principles.
+To streamline code connection to the execution environment, we developed a Domain-Specific Language (DSL) for expressive service configuration.
+The DSL enforces conventions and principles.
+It's adaptable for generating various deployment environments, like bash scripts, Docker Compose, or Kubernetes manifests.

-We are also experimenting with using the DSL to generate Bash commands for running services locally.
-The abstraction level of the DSL allows flexibility for generating deployment setups in different environments, such as Docker Compose or raw Kubernetes manifests, without being tied to a specific one.

-### Key Abstractions
+### Key Concepts

-Developers primarily interact with a `ServiceBuilder` to define the configuration of their services.
-Common configurations include setting environment variables and secrets, along with other properties.
-When a configuration value is missing, it is crucial to use the constant `MissingSetting` instead of an empty string or other placeholder values.
-This special type enforces our policies for deployment readiness across differing environments.
+Developers mainly use [`ServiceBuilder`](dsl.ts) for service configuration, typically for environment variables and secrets.
+If a configuration value is missing, use the constant [`MissingSetting`](types/input-types.ts#L10) instead of placeholders.
+This type helps enforce deployment readiness policies.

-`ServiceBuilder`s can depend on or be required by other `ServiceBuilder`s, representing runtime dependencies between services.
-The design intentionally prevents circular dependencies.
-However, currently, there exists a circular dependency between `api` and `application-system-api`.
-This is managed through specific workarounds; search for "hacks" in the DSL's code for more details.
+`ServiceBuilder`s can depend on other `ServiceBuilder`s, representing runtime dependencies, avoiding circular references.
+Note that current exceptions, like between `api` and `application-system-api`, are managed with workarounds in the DSL code.

-The complete set of services for a specific deployment in a particular environment is referred to as a "habitat."
-Although we sometimes generate deployments for a subset of the habitat (e.g., feature deployments or local setups), production deployments always involve the entire habitat.
+A collection of services for a deployment in a particular environment is a "habitat."
+While subsets may be deployed for features or local setups, full habitats are used for production.

-### Configuration Generation Process
+### Configuration Processing Pipeline

-The following illustrates the processing of each service:
+Each service is processed as follows:

 ```mermaid
 flowchart LR;